cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 JIT compilers reduce latency thanks to the ability to use concurrent garbage collectors and increase the resilience under peak throughput conditions.

 On the other hand, AOT compilers run programs more efficiently.
-AOT compilation is particularly suited for cloud applications They offer faster startup speed, which results in shorter boot time and instant scale-up This is particularly beneficial in the case of microservices initialized as Docker containers running in the cloud.
+AOT compilation is particularly suited for cloud applications.
+They offer faster startup speed, which results in shorter boot time and more straightforward horizontal scale-up of cloud services.
+This is particularly beneficial in the case of microservices initialized as Docker containers running in the cloud.
-The small size on disk thanks to complete dead code elimination (classes, fields, methods, branches) also results in small container images.
+The small size on disk, thanks to complete dead code elimination (classes, fields, methods, branches), also results in small container images.
 The low memory consumption allows running more containers with the same RAM, reducing the costs of services from cloud providers.

 The following spider graph illustrates the key differences: